 Ad hoc file transfer is simply the manual transfer of electronic files from person to person via email, instant messaging or, in recent times, through file sharing apps.
 Virtually all businesses rely on Borenstein’s ad hoc file attachment to exchange information with customers and partners, but standard ad hoc services cause business issues such as file size limits, no visibility of sent files and a lack of data security.

 Enterprises Need a More Secure Solution

 To solve these issues, ad hoc file transfer solutions were created as an alternative to standard file attachments.
-Enterprise ad hoc file transfer enables employees to not only email large files, but add advanced security features such as encryption, auditing of every action, download expirations, and notifications.
+Enterprise ad hoc file transfer enables employees to not only email large files but add advanced security features such as encryption, auditing of every action, download expiration and notifications.